Your details have been received

 Our agents will get back to you soon with holiday options.

-An idyllic island paradise, Koh Lanta has gained popularity for its relaxed atmosphere, beach bumming lifestyle, national park, heritage town and close proximity to a host of other Thai islands with rich marine life and famous diving and snorkelling spots.
+An idyllic island paradise, Koh Lanta has gained popularity for its quiet and relaxed atmosphere, beach bumming sunshine lifestyle on its long sandy beaches of soft sand, national park, heritage town and close proximity to a host of other Thai islands with rich marine life and famous diving and snorkelling spots.
 Windsurfing, deep-sea fishing, sailing and heading out on a catamaran, scuba diving and snorkelling are some of the most popular water sports on Koh Lanta.

 Koh Lanta Yai is where the majority of tourists go and the large main island measuring around 30km from top to bottom, with a sandy fringe all along the west coast, dense jungle throughout its centre hinterland and rocky coastlines to the east.
 To really explore the island, it’s best to hire a scooter and galivant, preferably away from the west coast to discover hidden little paradises.

-Koh Lanta Noi is the quieter smaller cousin and inhabited by local Muslim fishing communities.
-The island boasts with rubber and palm trees, along with exceptional secluded beaches.
+Koh Lanta Noi is the quieter smaller cousin and is inhabited by local Muslim fishing communities.
+The island boasts rubber and palm trees, along with exceptional secluded beaches.

 Although Thailand is predominantly Buddhist, Koh Lanta has an interesting mix of Buddhism, Islam, Christianity and Animism.
 Lanta has a very mellow, laid back vibe with sounds of rustling palm leaves as the seas breeze sweeps through the island combined with a melodic call to prayer which you will hear five times throughout the day.
 There are enough things to do in Koh Lanta along with fantastic day trips to keep you occupied, should lounging in a hammock with fresh coconut on hand become tiring.